metamn/react/content/blog/react-is-functional-and-reactive/index.md

 Modularity and interaction can be expressed with other terms like composition and coupling — to further clear up the picture.
 Composition is about how the components of the system can add up to form a whole, while coupling is about how they communicate with each other.

-[Reactive functional programming](https://blog.danlew.net/2017/07/27/an-introduction-to-functional-reactive-programming/) deals with composition the functional programming way and deals with coupling the reactive programming way.
+[Functional reactive programming](https://blog.danlew.net/2017/07/27/an-introduction-to-functional-reactive-programming/) deals with composition the functional programming way and deals with coupling the reactive programming way.

 ## Composition